 Besides content coming from posts and pages on your site, there are usually some texts coming from other places.
 The most common examples are themes and plugins.
 To learn how to translate these texts, visit WPML’s documentation page about translating strings.

-To translate everything that WooCommerce offers, download the WooCommerce Multilingual plugin (WCML) from your WPML account.
+To translate everything that WooCommerce offers, download our WooCommerce Multilingual plugin (WCML) from your WPML account.

 Visit our dedicated WCML documentation to learn how to set up a multilingual store and translate your products, categories, variations, shipping classes, and more.